$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Related Work

-\paragraph{Zero-shot Cross-lingual Transfer} A substantial portion of the work in zero-shot cross-lingual transfer has focused on classification tasks~\citep{extreme-pmlr-2020}, such as XNLI~\citep{10.1162/tacl_a_00288}, part-of-speech tagging, dependency parsing, named entity recognition~\citep{ansell-etal-2021-mad-g}, and question answering~\citep{conneau-etal-2020-unsupervised}. \citet{whitehouse-etal-2022-entitycs} performed data augmentation with code-switched entities for a number of entity-centric downstream tasks.
-Some recent work has investigated generative tasks in the zero-shot setting as well. \citet{johnson-etal-2017-googles} prepended a special token to the input text to indicate the target language of the translation and showed that this could be used for zero-shot translation between languages pairs unseen during training. \citet{chen-etal-2021-zero} proposed an approach for zero-shot cross-lingual machine translation where they used parallel data in only one language pair and leveraged a multilingual encoder to support inference in other languages. \citet{vu-etal-2022-overcoming} studied how to fine-tune language models on only one language to perform zero-shot cross-lingual summarization in other languages.
-They used prompt tuning~\citep{lester-etal-2021-power} and added unlabeled data in other languages to prevent the model from catastrophically forgetting how to generate text in other languages.
+\paragraph{Zero-shot Cross-lingual Transfer} A substantial portion of the work on zero-shot cross-lingual transfer has focused on classification tasks~\citep{extreme-pmlr-2020}, such as XNLI~\citep{10.1162/tacl_a_00288}, part-of-speech tagging, dependency parsing, named entity recognition~\citep{ansell-etal-2021-mad-g}, and question answering~\citep{conneau-etal-2020-unsupervised}.
+Some recent work has also investigated generative tasks in the zero-shot setting. \citet{johnson-etal-2017-googles} show that by prepending a special token to the input text to indicate the target language of the translation, models learn to perform implicit bridging between language pairs unseen during training. \citet{chen-etal-2021-zero} perform zero-shot cross-lingual machine translation, by using parallel data in only one language pair and leveraging a multilingual encoder to support inference in other languages. \citet{vu-etal-2022-overcoming} study how to fine-tune language models on only one language to perform zero-shot cross-lingual summarization in other languages, by adding unlabeled multilingual data. \citet{whitehouse-etal-2022-entitycs} use Wikidata to improve zero-shot cross-lingual transfer for code-switching in a number of entity-centric downstream tasks.
+We also resort to Wikidata to obtain a canonical designation of entities across languages, however, the use of plans as a cross-lingual bridge for summarization is new to our knowledge.